grayleonard/booxtream-epub-drm-remover/README.md

 It removes the various manifestations of BooXtream's 'Social DRM' from ePub files.

-The seven DRM watermarks that are removed ar:
+The seven DRM watermarks that are removed are:
 ```
 "WM0-2 are overt (readily visible) watermarks and are optional (meaning they may not necessarily be present):
   [WM0] -- Ex Libris Image Watermark